tidymodels/embed/README.md

 ```

-## Code of Conduct
+## Contributing

-Please note that the embed project is released with a [Contributor Code of Conduct](https://embed.tidymodels.org/CODE_OF_CONDUCT.html).
+This project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

-## Contributing to embed

-This outlines how to propose a change to embed.
-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+- For questions and discussions about tidymodels packages, modeling, and machine learning, [join us on RStudio Community](https://rstd.io/tidymodels-community).

+- If you think you have encountered a bug, please [submit an issue](https://github.com/tidymodels/embed/issues).

+- Either way, learn how to create and share a [reprex](https://rstd.io/reprex) (a minimal, reproducible example), to clearly communicate about your code.

+- Check out further details on [contributing guidelines for tidymodels packages](https://www.tidymodels.org/contribute/) and [how to get help](https://www.tidymodels.org/help/).